marketing-done-right/dynamic-pages-creator/README.md

 ## Usage

 ### Creating Pages
-Navigate to the 'Dynamic Pages Creator' menu in the admin dashboard to create new pages by entering keywords and specifying SEO settings.
+Navigate to the 'Dynamic Pages Creator' menu in the admin dashboard.
+Here, you can create new pages by entering keywords, choosing a parent page, and optionally selecting an existing draft page as a template.
+This replicates the selected draft's content, structure, and SEO settings onto the new page.

 ### Using the Shortcode
 You can dynamically insert page keywords into your content using: